Father Christmas Is Back

 Father Christmas Is Back is a 2021 British Christmas comedy film directed by Philippe Martinez and Mick Davis and starring Elizabeth Hurley, Nathalie Cox, John Cleese, and Kelsey Grammer.
 It was released on 7 November 2021 by Netflix.
+A sequel titled "Christmas in Paradise" was released in 2022.

 Plot

-Four sisters – Caroline, Joanna, Paulina, and Vicky – reunite for the Christmas Holiday in Caroline and her husband, Peter's Yorkshire mansion.
-Caroline is obsessed that everything be perfect.
-However, things don't entirely go to plan.
+Four sisters – Caroline, Joanna, Paulina, and Vicky – reunite for Christmas in the Yorkshire mansion of Caroline and her husband Peter.
+Caroline is obsessed that everything be perfect, but things don't go to plan.

 The tree crashes to the floor on the 22nd, so Peter and his children, Daisey and Henry, redecorate it with homemade ornaments.
-Vicky, the youngest of Caroline's sisters, arrives first, followed by Joanna with her boyfriend Felix and their mum.
-Paulina arrives on foot as their uncle John watches from afar.
+Caroline's youngest sister Vicky arrives first, followed by Joanna with her boyfriend Felix and their mum Elizabeth.
+Paulina arrives on foot as their Uncle John watches from afar.

-Gathering together by the tree, Joanna eyes the tree with disdain and is visibly unenthusiastic about her niece and nephew, forbidding them from touching any of her stuff; whereas the bohemian youngest Vicky happily gives them things from her purse she got on her recent couch-surfing trip around the US.
+As they gather by the tree, Joanna eyes it with disdain and is visibly unenthusiastic about her niece and nephew, forbidding them to touch any of her things, while wild-child Aunt Vicky happily opens her purse and hands out items she obtained on her recent couch-surfing trip around the United States.

-The adults, after lounging by the fire all move to the library, where Paulina is working on her thesis on the Fab Four (The Beatles).
-There, Caroline shows them the holiday, completely mapped out.
+After lounging by the fire awhile, the adults all move to the library, where Paulina is working on her thesis on the Fab Four (The Beatles), and Caroline shows them the holiday, completely mapped out.
 Joanna loses her temper at Vicky after she alludes to (Joanna's) greater age one too many times, so announces that she and Felix will stay in the town.

 Before anyone leaves, the four sisters are in the kitchen and Vicky blurts out that she'd stayed with their estranged father James and his girlfriend Jackie in Florida for a couple of weeks.
 The other three are reeling from the shock of this news when their mother comes in.

-Sitting by the fire again, everyone in silence, a car pulls up.
-Vicky had invited their father and Jackie to their Christmas celebration without telling anyone.
+Everyone is sitting by the fire again, in silence, when a car pulls up: Vicky had invited their father and Jackie to their Christmas celebration without telling anyone.
 After the men introduce themselves, and everyone has tea, the sisters slip out to talk.
 They criticize Jackie for her American accent and youth, as she's only 35.

-Turning their anger on Vicky, she gets fed up, taking off in Felix's Rolls-Royce.
-In the meantime we learn that Joanna is a fashion editor, so her lavish clothes are really work perks.
-Vicky ends up at the village pub, where she seduces the bartender and spends the night.
-Their mother also stays out all night, alone with John.
+They turn their angry on Vicky and she gets fed up and blazes off in Felix's Rolls-Royce.
+Meanwhile, the viewer learns that Joanna is a fashion editor, so her lavish clothes are actually work perks.
+Vicky ends up at the village pub, where she seduces the bartender.
+Elizabeth also stays out all night, alone with John.